hdfong/easypost_demo/README.md

 # EasyPost Python Demo

-This is a demo using the EasyPost API in order to recieve different rates on parcel shipping.
+This is a demo using the EasyPost API in order to receive different rates on parcel shipping.

 Before running, make sure you install easypost via pip with: